-Fig. 7.-Duroc Jersey boar, New Era.
+Figure 7.-Duroc boar, New Era.
 Grand Champion, National Swine Show, 1935.
-Owned by F. E. Shrock & Sons, Marion, Indiana. usually prevail in commercial production.
+Owned by F. E. Shrock & Sons, Marion, Indiana,

+Size is difficult to maintain in swine under the conditions that usually prevail in commercial production.
 It is advisable, therefore, to use a boar that has indications of a large growth heritage.
 The most economical gains are made when pigs are growing.
 Some advantage is offered, therefore, by using a boar whose pigs will not slow up their growth too soon.

 A boar should have ample length that shows the proper balance in neck, shoulder, back and rump; shortness in the neck and back must be emphasized.
-The rump should be long and well developed, and the entire top line heavily muscled and supported in a smooth and uniform arch.
+The rump should be long and well developed. and the entire top line heavily muscled and supported in a smooth and uniform arch.
 The loin must be full and smooth.
 Thin-loined boars often weave when walking.
 Superior sides are invariably deep with the underline neatly carried.
 The hams must be smooth, deep, wide, and nicely balanced.
 The shoulders should be deep, neatly laid at the top and should not carry too heavy a shield.
 The shield is of service in combat only, hence, is of little use under our domesticated conditions.
 The bone should be large, but not coarse.
 The legs must be properly placed, making it possible for the boar to walk straight.
 The walk of a boar is important and he cannot walk straight if all parts of the body, including the feet and legs, do not properly coordinate.
 A boar with a scrotal hernia or with only one testicle in the scrotum should not be selected as a sire as both these defects apparently are inherited.

-Fig. 8.-Poland China boar, Gladstone.
+Figure 8.-Poland China boar, Gladstone.
 Junior Champion, Iowa State Fair, 1935.
 Owned by Lee Serven & Sons, Prairie City, Illinois.